HSBBQ - Home of the High School BBQ League

 How are the events judged?

-Since we are a education organization first and about building communities we invite School District staff, administration, and communities members to participate as judges at the host school or your District event.
-Teams are scored on a Rubric based on 1-10 points using our proprietary system.
+Since we are a education organization founded by teachers first and about building communities we invite School District staff, administration, and communities members to participate as judges at the host school or your District event.
+Teams are scored on a Rubric based on 1-100 points using our proprietary system the M.E.A.T Judging Sheet and BBQ Report Card.

 Can coaches, teachers, or parents help the students?